paraspell/docs/docs/sdk/xcmPallet.md

       .to(TChain /*,customParaId - optional*/ | Location object /*Only works for PolkadotXCM pallet*/) //'AssetHubPolkadot' | 'Hydration' | 'Moonbeam' | 'Polkadot' |  ... https://paraspell.github.io/docs/sdk/AssetPallet.html#import-chains-as-types
       .currency(CURRENCY_SPEC) // Refer to currency spec options below .address(address | Location object /*If you are sending through xTokens, you need to pass the destination and address location in one object (x2)*/)
-      .senderAddress(address) // - OPTIONAL but strongly recommended as it is automatically ignored when not needed - Used when origin is AssetHub/Hydration with feeAsset or when sending to AssetHub to prevent asset traps by auto-swapping to DOT to have DOT ED.
+      .senderAddress(address | PAPI_SIGNER /*Only in PAPI SDK*/ | {address, PJS_SIGNER} /*Only in PJS SDK*/) // - OPTIONAL but strongly recommended as it is automatically ignored when not needed - Used when origin is AssetHub/Hydration with feeAsset or when sending to AssetHub to prevent asset traps by auto-swapping to DOT to have DOT ED.

 const tx = await builder.build()
+// Or if you use signers in senderAddress:
+// await builder.signAndSubmit() - Signs and submits the transaction; returns TX hash for tracking

 // Make sure to disconnect API after it is no longer used (eg. after transaction) await builder.disconnect()